The Crow: Salvation: Plot

-In Salt Lake City, Alexander "Alex" Frederick Corvis is framed for the murder of his girlfriend, Lauren Randall and sentenced to death.
-Three years later he is executed in the electric chair suffering a painful death due to lighting overriding the energy of the chair.
+In Salt Lake City, Alexander "Alex" Frederick Corvis is framed for the murder of his girlfriend, Lauren Randall, and sentenced to death.
+Three years later, he is executed in the electric chair, suffering a painful death due to lightning overloading the energy of the chair.

-The Crow that was mysteriously resurrected after the events of City of Angels, resurrects Alex and gives him supernatural abilities that would allow him to avenge Lauren´s death.
-Alex follows the crow and finds evidences that Lauren was killed by a group of corrupt cops, including one that has a scar on his arm that match the one he saw just before his execution.
-Later he encounters Erin, Lauren´s sister, who believes that he is guilty, but he tells her that he will prove his innocence.
+The Crow resurrects Alex in the prison morgue and gives him supernatural abilities, allowing him to escape the prison and avenge Lauren's death.
+Alex follows the crow and finds evidence at the police station that Lauren was killed by a group of corrupt cops, including one with a scar on his arm matching the one he saw just before his execution.
+Later, at Lauren's grave, he encounters her sister, Erin, where the angel statue sheds a bloody tear.
+Erin believes that he is guilty, but Alex tells her that he will prove his innocence.

-Later Alex finds a witness in the trial who was bribed to give perjured testimony and forces him to confess that five members of the police forces, Detective Madden, Martin Toomey, Vincent Erlich, Stan Roberts and Phillip Dutton killed Lauren.
+Later, Alex finds Thomas Leonard, the witness in the trial who was bribed to give a perjured testimony and forces him to confess that four members of the police force killed Lauren: Martin Toomey, James Erlich, Stan Roberts, and Phillip Dutton.
+Unbeknownst to him, there was also a fifth officer involved: Detective Madden.

-Alex begin his road to vengeance killing Dutton while saving two young girls from being raped by him, then he provokes Erlich to die in a car crash, but he drops the list of the cops he is after, being found by Roberts and Toomey.
-With evidences found in Erlich´s car, Alex and Erin find out that, Nathan Randall, Erin and Lauren's father, is in business with the corrupt cops and is indirectly responsible for her death when Lauren uncovered the truth.
-Erin runs in horror from Nathan when he is confronted with the truth.
+Alex begins his road to vengeance, killing Dutton while saving two young girls he was sexually harassing, but not before reading his mind.
+Dutton tried to rape Lauren that day, only for her to use his gun to shoot Erlich.
+Alex then confronts Erlich, who assaulted his lawyer, Peter Walsh, at his office and hijacks his car.
+Alex instigates a police pursuit and crashes Erlich's car, blowing it up with Erlich inside, while also (inadvertently) destroying a police helicopter in the process.
+Alex drops the list of the cops he is after, and it is later found by Roberts and Toomey.
+With evidence found in Erlich's car, Alex and Erin find out that Nathan Randall, Erin and Lauren's father, is in business with the corrupt cops and is indirectly responsible for her death when Lauren uncovered the truth.
+Erin runs away in horror from her father when she is confronted with the truth.

-Erin confesses to Alex that she felts guilty for Lauren´s murder because she told the cops where they can find Lauren, thinking that they would only arrest Alex.
-With his powers, Alex shows that Lauren fought off her attackers and how Erin should forgive herself.
-When she comes back home she finds her father killed himself out of remorse.
-Later, Alex finds out from his lawyer, Peter Walsh, that one of Nathan's businesses was revealed as a front for a drug smuggling operation and Lauren had witnessed Roberts killing a man in the Key Club, leading to her death.

-Book and Madden kill walsh and kidnap Erin.
-Alex starts a shootout at the Key Club in which he impales Roberts with a pipe he breaks off the ceiling, and kills the remaining police.
-Madden shows up and tries to kill Alex, but his shot accidentally shoots a broken gas pipe; the explosion kills Toomey.
-Alex walks out of the fire and sees an arm hanging out of the rubble with the scar on it and The Crow leaves him after he feels he "fulfilled his duty".